-Pest infestations can cause a magnitude of problems, but the use of harmful pesticides to eradicate pests can create even bigger problems for your health and the environment.
-Take a look at our list of harmful pesticides and see why Pest Managers pest control Cape Town is a safe, effective solution to pest problems.
+Pest infestations can cause a magnitude of problems, but the use of harmful pesticides to eradicate pests can create even larger problems for your health and the environment.
+Take a look at our list of harmful pesticides and see why Pest Managers pest control is a safe, effective solution to pest problems.

 Hiring a pest control company that uses harmful pesticides can cause greater problems than your pest infestation.
 Harmful pesticides are pesticides that exterminate pests whilst having knock-on effects on the health of surrounding people, animals, or the environment.

 Certain pesticides are harmful to human and animal health if they are inhaled, come into contact with skin or eyes, or are ingested.
-Harmful pesticides can cause a range of negative effects which range from acute symptoms to chronic illnesses.
+Harmful pesticides can cause a range of negative health effects, ranging from acute symptoms to chronic illnesses.

 The use of harmful pesticides can also affect the surrounding environment.
 If the harmful pesticides come into contact with soil, water sources, or groundwater, the surrounding ecosystems are put under threat.